Identify files and folders that take up most space on Mac

 System and Application Files

 Scrubbing disk space used by various system and application is a riskful idea, particularly if you’re not very familiar with the staff that runs Mac operating system.
 We only mention categories to look for files that take up a lot of space and probably can be safe to remove.

 - Preferences and application support files Left by Deleted Applications

 - Unneeded iOS Update Files

 - System and Application Cache Folders

 Certainly, disk space inventory is rather tedious and monotonous work, especially if you do it regularly.
 You can do this manually by opening each folder and checking the size of the documents within it.
 Unfortunately, this process can take quite a lot of time.
-If you don’t want to spend a day or more looking through all your documents, you can use special tools helping you identify files that are taking up large amounts of disk space, so as Disk Space Analyzer can do this.
+If you don’t want to spend a day or more looking through all your documents, you can use special tools helping you identify files that are taking up large amounts of disk space, so as Disk Expert can do this.

 This approach allows you to overview the entire hard drive, pointing out which folders and files are consuming the most space.
 Also, it let you get details by drilling down through large folders and then through subfolders.
 Expert is particularly good at helping you to visualize the space used on internal and external Mac hard drives.